 Strengths

-+Apache 2 OSS free for self-hosting
++Apache 2 OSS free for self-hosting, most permissive license in the set

 +Git sync on Cloud Business